 California does not have just one law against child molestation.
-Instead, you could face a variety of charges depending on what supposedly happened.
+There are two main ones under California Penal Code (CPC) § 288 and CPC § 647.6.
+You could face a variety of charges depending on what supposedly happened.
 The most common charges are:

 - Annoying or molesting a child